thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-17-learn-optimize.md

 The CNN model architecture is carefully designed based on the following components:

-1. **Input Layer**
+**Input Layer**
 - Input: A large-scale fading matrix showing signal strength between APs and UEs.
 - Size: M x K (M = number of APs, K = number of UEs).

-2. **Conv Block 1**
+**Conv Block 1**
-   - A 2D convolution layer with 3×3 filters, 64 output channels.
+- A 2D convolution layer with 3×3 **filters**, 64 output channels.
+- each filter has weights that are learned during training.
 - Purpose: Extract local spatial features in the AP-UE grid.
+- **Intuition**: The filter acts like a magnifying glass.
+It scans small local regions of the input.
+It extracts important local features like "strong connection here," "weak connection there," etc.
 - Why 3×3?
 A small window captures local dependencies without overwhelming complexity.
 - Why 64 output channels?
 Enough capacity to learn a wide range of basic features.
+- How it interacts with the input?
+The 3×3 filter moves one small patch at a time across the input matrix.
+At each position, it looks at a 3×3 patch of the input, multiplies each input value by the corresponding filter weight, and sums up the results to produce one single number.
+This one number becomes one pixel in the output feature map.
+Then the filter moves (slides) across the input by a step (stride), repeating the process.

-3. **Residual Blocks (ResNet-R)**
+**Residual Blocks (ResNet-R)**
 - R residual blocks, each with two 3×3 convolution layers with 64 channels.
 - Skip connections are added to allow better gradient flow and stabilize training.
 - Purpose: Deepen the network to learn complex hierarchical features.
 - Why ResNet?
 Helps train deeper networks without suffering from vanishing gradients.

-4. **Conv Block 2**
+**Conv Block 2**
 - A 3×3 convolution layer.
 - Purpose: Refine and unify features after deep feature extraction.
 - Prepares a clean feature map ready for task-specific decision making.

-5. **Output Heads**
+**Output Heads**
 - After Conv Block 2, the network splits into two branches:

 **Power Control Head**
 - Conv layer (3×3, 64 filters) followed by sigmoid activation.
 - Outputs normalized power control values (range 0 to 1) for each AP-UE pair.
 - Why Conv?
 Keeps local relationships intact.
 - Why Sigmoid?
 Power values are normalized between 0 and 1.

 **User Association Head**
 - Conv layer (3×3, 64 filters) followed by sigmoid activation.
 - Outputs association probability (range 0 to 1) for each AP-UE pair.
 - Why Conv?
 Maintains the spatial structure.
 - Why Sigmoid?
 Predicts association likelihoods.

 Each output head predicts an M x K matrix:
 - Rows correspond to Access Points (APs).